Turney House: History

-Built by Lucian B. Turney, a 19th-century carpenter, member of the Lawrenceville Borough Council, and a member of the Lawrenceville School Board (1856), Turney House was erected in Pennsylvania sometime around 1851.
+Built by Lucian B. Turney, a 19th-century carpenter and a member of the Lawrenceville Borough Council and Lawrenceville School Board (1856), the Turney House was erected in Pennsylvania sometime around 1851.
 Eleven years later, Turney and his home became linked historically with the deadliest civilian disaster of the American Civil War when his 17-year-old daughter, Margaret A. Turney, was listed in multiple newspapers as one of 78 workers who had been killed when a series of explosions destroyed the laboratory at the Allegheny Arsenal on September 26.
 The Catholic noted that she had been found among the 24 women and girls killed in "Room No. 4," which was destroyed during the second explosion and was one of the rooms where employees processed rifle cartridges for shipment.

 The Turney House subsequently became the only surviving house known to be associated with a victim of the arsenal explosion when the McBride Log House in Lawrenceville was demolished in 2011.